krb5/krb5/doc/rst_source/krb_admins/conf_files/krb5_conf.rst

     ``/usr/local/var/krb5kdc/principal``.

 **db_library**
-    This tag indicates the name of the loadable database library.
-The value should be ``db2`` for DB2 database and ``kldap`` for LDAP database.
+    This tag indicates the name of the loadable database module.
+The value should be ``db2`` for the DB2 module and ``kldap`` for the LDAP module.

-**db_module_dir**
-    This tag controls where the plugin system looks for modules.
-The value should be an absolute path.

 **disable_last_success**
     If set to ``true``, suppresses KDC updates to the "Last successful